This article is based on Andrea's forthcoming book, Mastering Marketing Agility (Berrett-Koehler, June 2020).

 - Improves customer focus and quality: The two unsung heroes of agility and customer focus and quality, both of which are crucial (but often overlooked) outcomes of a successful switch to Agile marketing.
 When we organize teams around the customer rather than function, and when we free marketers from the hamster wheel of never-ending order taking, we start to produce marketing that's good enough to get noticed.
 It's good enough to make a difference to our audience.
 And that's where the magic really happens.

-The alternative ending, the one with magical, customer-centric marketing and a CMO who sticks around long enough to become a real brand advocate, is valuable not just for the CMOs themselves.
+The alternative ending, the one with magical, customer-centric marketing and an Agile CMO who sticks around long enough to become a real brand advocate, is valuable not just for the marketing executives themselves.
 It also helps the marketers who suffer from whiplash trying to jump from one boss to another.

 And it reverses the impact that the revolving door of CMOs has on the companies these executives are supposed to support.